Paying for Treatment

 Using Out of Network Benefits

 You do have an alternative to using insurance.
 Depending on your insurance plan you may be eligible for partial reimbursement for out of pocket expenses.
 Based on your plan benefits, the annual cost of treatment could be reduced significantly by submitting superbills and getting reimbursed by your insurance plan.
+You would need to look at your deductible and the OON reimbursement rate.
+These would be PPO plans not HMO.

 Private Pay Rates